 Those statistics are staggering.
 I can’t help but think about the millions of people who currently feel alone, hopeless and as if their life has no meaning.
 I’ve battled with depression for many years, been on and off different medications, and even sought counsel from pastors who specialize in this field.

-Ten Ways to Deal With Depression
+Ten Ways of Dealing With Depression

 1. Pray.
 Find solace in the promises of God (Matthew 11:28).